ceheckel/AsSeenOnTheInternet/README.md

 ### Cube Runner (ASotI 01)
 A Cube Runner variant created using tutorials from youtube.com/Brackeys as an introduction to the Unity engine and IDE.
-The game features three extremely difficult pre-developed level with glidy controls and various 'stages' per level.
+The game features three extremely difficult pre-developed level with glidey controls and various 'stages' per level.
 Each stage contains a different obstacle type, and new challenges to overcome.
 Brackeys' tutorials discuss basic game components such enemies, player characters, scene development, start menus/end menus, music/sound effects, scripting, and several other key components to video games.
 All content discussed in Brackeys' tutorial series has